arvj9-uni/gematmw-go-cipher/README.md

+There is a pdf version of the documentation in the docs folder.

 # gematmw-go-cipher
 This is a CLI Application coded in the Go Programming Language \
 for my 1st term university project in GEMATMW(Mathematics in the Modern World) at De La Salle University Manila. \